Welcome to the section of the website where you can find out more about the school’s governors, and the work that they do.

 - appointing, challenging and supporting the Head Teacher

-- Teaching and Learning Committee,
+- Teaching, Learning and Community Committee, and

-- Resources Committee, and
+- Resources Committee,

 There is a full Governing Body meeting each term as well as a meeting of each of the main committees.
 Reports and minutes of each committee meeting are circulated to all governors and are discussed at the full Governing Body meetings.